 Basilica di Santa Maria Sopra Minerva

 Built on the site of an ancient temple to Minerva, the Dominican Chiesa di Santa Maria Sopra Minerva is Rome’s only Gothic church....

-A 2000-year-old temple, now church, the Pantheon is the best preserved of ancient Rome’s great monuments.
-In its current form it dates...
+A striking 2000-year-old temple, now church, the Pantheon is the best preserved of Rome’s ancient monuments, and one of the most...

 Piè di Marmo